hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

-The basic way of specifying a job dependency is through ``--dependency=<type>:jobid:jobid,<type>:jobid:jobid`` etc. For (almost) each type one can specify one or more jobids, and it is also possible to specify multiple types of dependencies.
+The basic way of specifying a job dependency is through ``--dependency=<type>:jobid:jobid,<type>:jobid:jobid`` etc. For (almost) each type one can specify one or more job IDs, and it is also possible to specify multiple types of dependencies.

 ============================  =====================